 She leaned forward to prop her elbows on the metal table.
 “If I’m not under arrest you really can’t hold me here without charging me with a crime.
 Seeing that I am an officer of the law, ACF though it may be, I still know my rights.”

 Bagwell flicked an index finger at her CAC and Maguire felt her face heat involuntarily.
-“By giving us that you’re admitting that you’re…, what do the lawyers call it…?”
+“By giving us that, and stating that you’re from the ACF, you’re admitting that you’re…, what do the lawyers call it…?”

 “Persona non grata,” Maguire supplied.

 “Yes, that,” Bagwell nodded his thanks at her.
 “You’re an agent of a rogue state.
 I could arrest you on that alone.
 We’ll hold you here in protective custody until the FBI gets here.
 I’m sure they have a lot of questions as to why an agent of a rogue state is in New York today, let alone on Terra.”